 - Castillo de Chapultepec – The area is gorgeous, there are tons of street vendors, food and if you make it up to the castle, having a look inside is great for a view of the city and to get that Instagram 😉

-- Tamaulipas Michoacán – very chic neighborhood with lots of restaurants
+- Tamaulipas Michoacán – a very chic neighborhood with lots of restaurants

 - Café de Tacuba – muy auténtico, muy deliciosa

-- El Moro – because you need to have a churro when your in Mexico anyways, why not have a famous one!
+- El Moro – because you need to have a churro when you’re in Mexico anyway, why not have a famous one!

 - La Cervecería de Barrio – BEST steak tacos and mojitos I’ve EVER had!